v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-cv.rst

 .. |tcv_10| replace:: Code verification using the Method of Exact Solutions
                       (Rotating Gaussian Hill problem solved using the Finite Elements method).

+.. |tcv_11| replace:: Code verification method using the Method of Exact Solutions
+                      (1D homogeneous transient convection-diffusion equation
+                      solved using the high-resolution upwind finite volume scheme with flux limiter for the reversed fluid flow).

 .. begin-command